fstark/kiosk-macplus/README.md

 ---
 ### Mac Missiles

 Another Missile Commander clone.
 But the most interesting thing here is by far the name of the developer...
-(Avie Tevanian Jr, designer of the Mach kernel, principal architect of NeXTStep and Apple CTO)
+(Avie Tevanian Jr, designer of the Mach kernel, principal architect of NeXTStep and Apple CTO until 2006)

 ![alt text](screenshots/mac-missiles-1.png)